 Under her guidance, music became as essential to Paola as breathing.

-She began formal training in flute, piano, and voice at an early age, quickly developing discipline while preserving the joy and emotional depth music inspired.
-By the time most children were still discovering their interests, Paola was already performing in choirs directed by her mother, immersing herself in the classical repertoire and refining her sense of musical interpretation.
+Paola began studying flute, piano, and voice at a young age, developing discipline while preserving the joy of artistic expression.
+By the time most children were still exploring their interests, she was already performing in choirs directed by her mother, immersing herself in the classical repertoire and refining her interpretation.

-Her vocal studies at the Pontificia Universidad Católica de Chile, under Maestra Mary Ann Fone, laid the foundation for the expressive soprano voice that would later captivate audiences on the opera stage.
+Her dedication later led to formal studies at the Escuela Moderna de Música, advanced piano with Liliana Colzani, and vocal performance at the Pontificia Universidad Católica de Chile under Maestra Mary Ann Fone.
+These formative years laid the foundation for the expressive soprano voice that would later captivate audiences on stage.

 A Distinguished Career in Television and Communication